buzzqw/TUS/OBSS/markdown-separati/en/09-skills.md

 ### Optional - Feats as Active Proficiencies

-The Narrator may grant, at the player's request, the ability to use the Active Proficiency point not to increase Magic or Weapon Proficiency, but to select a new Feat, respecting the requirements.
+The Narrator may grant, at the player' \*\*s request, the ability to use the Active Proficiency point not to increase Magic or Weapon Proficiency, but to select a new Feat, respecting the requirements.

 ### Base and Active Proficiency Scores

 Each point attributed to Base Proficiencies or Weapon or Magic Proficiency allows for a +1 in the related check (Checks, Attack Roll, Magic Proficiency)

 >> **Tups reaches 4th level!**: Tups has reached 4th level!
-Here's how he distributed his Active Proficiency points.
+Here' \*\*s how he distributed his Active Proficiency points.

 **1st level**: +1 Weapon Proficiency, Feat: Armor of the Devout (+2 Will, +1 Reflex, **Constitution**), The Patron is my Weapon (+1 Reflex, +1 Will, **Constitution**), Instinctive Knowledge (+2 Will, +1 Fortitude, **Wisdom**)